Piero24/VanillaNet-cpp/.github/README.md

 </div>
 <br/>
 <p>
     The neural network used for the training is a simple feedforward neural network with one hidden layer.
-The input layer consists of 784 neurons, corresponding to the 28x28 pixel values of the input image.
-The hidden layer consists of 128 neurons, and the output layer consists of 10 neurons, each representing a digit from 0 to 9.
+The <strong>input layer consists of 784 neurons</strong>, corresponding to the 28x28 pixel values of the input image.
+The <strong>hidden layer consists of 128 neurons</strong>, and the <strong>output layer consists of 10 neurons</strong>, each representing a digit from 0 to 9.
 The activation function used for the hidden layer is the ReLU function, and the output layer uses the NOTSPECIFIED function.
 </p>

 > [!NOTE]
-> The neural network is trained on the MNIST dataset, which consists of 60,000 training images and 10,000 test images.
-Each image is a 28x28 grayscale image of a handwritten digit.
+> The neural network is trained on the **MNIST** dataset, which consists of **60,000 training images** and **10,000 test images**.
+Each image is a **28x28** grayscale image of a handwritten digit.
 The dataset is preprocessed and saved in CSV format.
 It can be downloaded from Kaggle at the following link: [MNIST in CSV](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 <br/>